Liri-Be/BiologicalComputation/Ex2/README.md

     ```
     python[3] Part*.py
     ```
     write 3 if you are using linux, else only python.
+*Note: you can also open the code in your favorite IDE and run it from there :smiley: